digbmc/germantown-y/_exhibits/pool-exhibition.md

 </p>

 <p class="hanging-indent" markdown="1">
-**Arleen Olshen:** It's very important to gain access to it [the building], and find out exactly what needs to be done.
+**Arleen Olshan:** It's very important to gain access to it [the building], and find out exactly what needs to be done.
 I mean, it's not just like, unlock the doors and open the windows.
 I know that there's all kinds of water damage and it probably needs a new roof.
 The pool was falling apart back in the day; the floors were buckling.
 There's a lot of work to be done.
 If you can't get access, you can't know what the hell needs to be done.
 </p>

 <hr>